Doron-L/PriceOfCall/README.md

 ## Introduction
-During my fellowship at Insight Data Science I took on a consulting project for Upcall, a B2B telemarketing and sales company.
-Upcall wanted to get insights from their data.
-It made sense to first try to optimize the time when a specific number is being called in order to increase pick up rate (probability that someone answers the phone).
+In the fall of 2017, I did some data science consulting for Upcall, a B2B telemarketing and sales company.
+Upcall had started to collect data, but didn’t really know how they could use it to help their business.
+I looked for an objective that could be done in a short period of time and would be something that they could use immediately.
+I first chose to use the data to optimize the the time when a specific number is being called in order to increase pick up rate (the probability that someone answers the phone), based on the time-of-day a given business is contacted.
+Then, as I found that the data set is not sufficient to meet this objective, I aimed to estimate the relative effort required to reach a certain pick-up ratio (the ratio between received and non-received calls) in each project (which is a list of phone numbers Upcall gets from a customer) depending on two features.

 ## The data
-Upcall sent to me about 320k calls with the following features: the call id, duration, and time and date, the number out of which the call was made, the call country destination, area code, company name, the industry of the business, campaign type, and the title of the person getting the call.
+Upcall sent me the data for about 320k customer calls, with the following features: the call id, duration, a timestamp, the number from which the call was made, the call country destination, area code, company name, the industry of the business being contacted, campaign type, and the title of the person receiving the call.

 The target had 17 different categories: